StimuVAR: Spatiotemporal Stimuli-aware Video Affective Reasoning with Multimodal Large Language Models: Experiments

-\Cref{tab:ve8} and \Cref{tab:judge_LLM} present the results on the VE-8 dataset.
+\Cref{tab:judge_LLM} and \Cref{tab:ve8} present the results on the VE-8 dataset.
 To test the generalizability of StimuVAR, we evaluate the model trained with VCE data without fine-tuning on VE-8.
 Although VE-8 has a different emotion categorization, lower video quality, and nearly eight times longer video duration, StimuVAR again outperforms all the MLLM baselines.
-Furthermore, this performance is achieved by sampling only six frames, making the computational efficiency more significant for these long videos.
+Furthermore, this performance is achieved by sampling only six frames, making the computational efficiency more significant for these long videos. \Cref{tab:yf6} shows a performance ranking in the YF-6 dataset similar to that of VE-8, where StimuVAR achieves the highest Top-1 accuracy of 46.2\%.
 These results demonstrate that the proposed emotional stimuli awareness has high generalizability and can efficiently reduce computational costs.
 Overall, StimuVAR consistently achieves the best scores across all the metrics on both datasets.

 \textbf{Qualitative results.} \cref{fig:examples} provides qualitative results of two examples.
 We can see that the responses generated by our StimuVAR successfully capture the key stimuli events (e.g., ``being involved in an accident with a bicyclist'' and ``unexpected and thrilling motorcycle stunts and tricks'') and offer causal connections between the stimuli and viewers' emotional reactions (e.g., ``accident → injury → sense of sympathy'' and ``motorcycle tricks → sense of astonishment'').
 In contrast, other MLLM baselines fail to capture the accidents that have a strong emotional intensity, resulting in incorrect predictions.
 This shows the importance of the proposed stimuli-aware mechanisms.